 NavigAID SLE enables specific differential diagnosis, disease activity assessment, type-I Interferon signature comparison plus a unique disease stratification approach thereby overcoming heterogeneity and enabling new approaches to successful drug development.

-Protagen has also recently released a whitepaper discussing the application of the new NavigAID SLE array for patient stratification and the successful development of companion diagnostics, as well as the principle benefits offered by the technology.
+Protagen has recently released a whitepaper discussing the application of the new NavigAID SLE array for patient stratification and the successful development of companion diagnostics, as well as the principle benefits offered by the technology.